agenium-scale/nsimd/README.md

 C++98 API are provided, other compilers should work fine.
 Old compiler versions should work as long as they support the targeted SIMD extension.
 For instance, NSIMD can compile SSE 4.2 code with MSVC 2010.

+# Contributors

+We'd like to thank the following people for their participation to NSIMD.

+- @alankelly (support of Arm NEON and Aarch64)

 # Build the library